 A Brief History of Wabi-Sabi: From Tea Ceremonies to Instagram Feeds

 Fast-forward to today.
 We live in a hyper-digital, hyper-curated age, where everything can be “fixed” with a filter.
 But ironically, this saturation of perfection has pushed us to crave something real.
 Hence the rise of wabi-sabi.
-It resonates because we’re collectively yearning for authenticity, for proof that things—and people—are not mass-produced robots.
+It resonates because we’re collectively yearning for authenticity, for proof that things – and people – are not mass-produced robots.
 The number of wabi-sabi-inspired interiors popping up on social media is growing.
 People are posting their vintage wooden chairs with chipped paint, their handmade ceramics with crooked rims, their reclaimed wood coffee tables with visible knots.
 There’s a newfound appreciation for the “evidence of life” rather than sterile perfection.

 The Philosophical Core of Wabi-Sabi: Embracing Impermanence